Graphical law beneath each written natural language

 \begin{section}{Results} English, German, French, Italian, Spanish, Russian are some languages from Europe.
 Turkmen is the language of Turkmenistan.
 In South-Africa, a version of English termed South-African English is in vogue.
 Arabic is one major language in the Middle-East.
 In South-East Asia, Sanskrit, Urdu, Hindi, Kachin, Tibetian, Sinhalese, Nepali, Kannada, Assamese are among the main languages.
 In India few tribal languages are Onge in little Andaman; Taraon, Abor-Miri in Arunachal Pradesh; Lushai(Mizo) in Mizoram; Khasi, Garo in Meghalaya.

 We study dictionaries(\cite{French}-\cite{Arabian}) of these languages.
-We put our results in the form of plots in separate panels,(\ref{Figure1}-\ref{Figure4}).
+We put our results in the form of plots in separate panels,(\ref{Figure4}-\ref{Figure7}).
 On each plot we superimpose the best fit curve of magnetisation as a comparator.
 On the reference curve by reference curve basis, we put our results in graphical form, here, in different subsections.
-In the panel, fig.\ref{Figure5}, we superimpose Onsager solution on six selected languages for closer scrutiny. \begin{subsection}{Bragg-Williams approximation} We start our results with languages very close to Bragg-Williams approximation line, fig.\ref{Figure1} and fig.\ref{Figure2}.
+In the panel, fig.\ref{Figure8}, we superimpose Onsager solution on six selected languages for closer scrutiny.
+Datas related to analysis and for the plots of the languages are appended in tabular forms in the appendix section.